stable-reasoning/ai4materials/readme.md

 #### Environment Setup

 Minimal configuration is required for local runs.
 By default, artifacts are written to `./runs`.
 Ensure the directories under `data/` and `test_data/` exist and contain the input files referenced below.

+Since the code is using external LLM services, API key is needed.
+Our software supports LLM services via LiteLLM, and the API key for
+`OPENAI_API_KEY` is needed.
+Copy and rename the file `.env.copy` -> `.env`, and set the environment variables.

 #### Quick Start